 Clear communication is key for any implementation to be successful.
 For your new travel management system to be accepted, employees must first be aware of it and how it works.
-Organise demos and ensure process are well-documented for employees to access at any time.
+Organise demos and ensure processes are well-documented for employees to access at any time.
 Set a launch date and support them through the transitional phase of the new system.
 Keep them up to speed and ensure that they understand how things work even as they evolve.

 After implementation, it’s time to see if your travel management processes work.
 This is the stage where you closely monitor and listen to your employees on where adjustments need to be made.
-This is also the stage where you work closely with your solution provider to ensure that everything is in order and issues can be smoothly rectified if any.
+This is also the stage where you work closely with your solution provider to ensure everything is in order and issues can be smoothly rectified if any.

 These include cancelled flights, expenses and keeping track of them, rigid schedules, and lots more.
 No matter what’s going on in the world of corporate travel, cutting down on expenses and making wise use of resources available is always a challenge for corporate travel management professionals.

-Stay on top of the situation with backup, plug and play software, tracking expenses, securing the best payment options, prioritizing traveller wellness, and getting the best inventory.
+Stay on top of the situation with backup, plug-and-play software, tracking expenses, securing the best payment options, prioritizing traveller wellness, and getting the best inventory.
 Discover various compensation or reimbursement systems in the event of cancelled flights, trips, or items on the itinerary.

-Develop the right corporate travel booking tool and policy that makes compliance easy for your travellers, helps you secure special rates with vendors that the company can trust, and provides data and transparency to make sound decisions.
+Develop the right corporate travel booking tools and policy that makes compliance easy for your travellers, helps you secure special rates with vendors that the company can trust, and provides data and transparency to make sound decisions.